 A Sweet Investment – Part Two

 I love it.
-Forty years ago a Hershey chocolate bar cost five cents.
-The bar will cost $5.00 in 2017.
+Fifty years ago a Hershey chocolate bar cost five cents.
+The bar will cost $5.00+ in 2021.

 I wish I had thought of a chocolate standard but it was the ancient Mayan culture that first tied currency to chocolate.

 Sophie and Michael Coes, anthropologists, document how the Mayans used unsweetened liquid chocolate as currency hundreds of years ago.